JaredHalpern/life/README.md

 Life
 ====

-This is something that I've wanted to build for a long time.
-It's a **timeline of important events** in my life, visualized in a way my mind always imagine it.
+This is a **timeline of important events** in my life, visualized.
 There was something called [**Lifepath.me**](http://dcurt.is/facebook-timelines-and-lifepath-me-4) but now it's gone.
 How about Facebook timeline?
 Meh.

 So, this is it.
-Have a look at [cheeaun.github.io/life](http://cheeaun.github.io/life).
+Have a look at [jaredhalpern.github.io/life](http://jaredhalpern.github.io/life).

 Features
 --------